yorktips/flexSdk/gendoc/source/example.rst

 ^^^^^
 RSTP-PVST+
 ^^^^^^^^^^
-Example with FlexSwitch Rest API
+Configuring with Rest API
 """"""""""""""""""""""""""""""""
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 """""""""""""""""""""""""""""""""""

 Configuring VLANS
 -------------------

-Example with FlexSwitch Rest API
+Configuring with Rest API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configuring VxLAN
 --------------------

-Example with FlexSwitch Rest API
+Configuring with Rest API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configuring VRRP
 -------------------

-Example with FlexSwitch Rest API
+Configuring with Rest API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^